MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/effects/shaders/circular-gradients.md

 ## Radial gradients for masking

 Like linear gradients, radial gradients can incorporate transparent or partially transparent colors.
-This featue is useful for a process called _masking_, which hides part of an image to accentuate another part of the image.
+This feature is useful for a process called _masking_, which hides part of an image to accentuate another part of the image.

 The **Radial Gradient Mask** page shows an example.
 The program loads one of the resource bitmaps.
 The `CENTER` and `RADIUS` fields were determined from an examination of the bitmap and reference an area that should be highlighted.
 The `PaintSurface` handler begins by calculating a rectangle to display the bitmap and then displays it in that rectangle: